wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 In this example there is a subscription that contains the following:

 - Three cloud services: "SecSvc001", "FrontEnd001", and "BackEnd001"
-- A Virtual Network, "CorpNetwork", with three subnets; "SecNet", "FrontEnd", and "BackEnd"
+- A Virtual Network "CorpNetwork", with three subnets: "SecNet", "FrontEnd", and "BackEnd"
 - A network virtual appliance, in this example a firewall, connected to the SecNet subnet
 - A Windows Server that represents an application web server ("IIS01")
 - Two windows servers that represent application back end servers ("AppVM01", "AppVM02")